deepmodeling/tutorials/source/DeePMD-kit/learnDoc/Handson-Tutorial(v2.0.3).md

 The DeePMD-kit adopts a compressed data format.
 All training data should first be converted into this format and can then be used by DeePMD-kit.
 The data format is explained in detail in the DeePMD-kit manual that can be found in the DeePMD-kit official Github site http://www.github.com/deepmodeling/deepmd-kit.

 We provide a convenient tool named dpdata for converting the data produced by VASP, Gaussian, Quantum-Espresso, ABACUS, and LAMMPS into the compressed format of DeePMD-kit.
-It needs to be noted that dpdata only works with python 3.x.

 As an example, go to the data folder: